Yellowstone is the King of all American National Parks and one of our family's favorite travel destinations.

-After spending several weeks basking in the glory of this place, here's our list of top 10 things to do in Yellowstone National Park.
+After spending several weeks basking in the glory of this place, here's our list of the top 10 things to do in Yellowstone National Park.

-So know what it is that you want to see and where everything is located, to make the most of your days in the park (that's why I also provided a map in the end of this post).
+So know what you want to see and where everything is located to make the most of your days in the park (that's why I also provided a map at the end of this post).

 With that in mind, here's my Top 10 list of...

-Things to do in Yellowstone National Park!
+Things to Do in Yellowstone National Park!

 1. Old Faithful

-Old Faithful is an national landmark and an international icon!
+Old Faithful is a national landmark and an international icon!
 This is a highly predictable geothermal feature with over a million recorded eruptions.

-You will be standing together with a large crowd – so if you want "front row" seats get there at least 30-45 minutes before the scheduled eruption.
+You will be standing together with a large crowd – so if you want "front row" seats, get there at least 30-45 minutes before the scheduled eruption.

 This is where the excitement starts.
-The bursts will build up and will eventually make a full salvo as the geyser shoots up a spectacular 25 feet blow of boiling water.
+The bursts will build up and eventually make a full salvo as the geyser shoots up a spectacular 25-foot blow of boiling water.

 Even if you only have a few hours in the park - Old Faithful simply must be one of the things to do in Yellowstone for you.

-Oh, and until you get there, check out the Old Faithful web cam to keep an eye on eruptions!
+Oh, and until you get there, check out the Old Faithful webcam to keep an eye on eruptions!

 2. The Grand Canyon of the Yellowstone

-Most visitors stick to the short and steep Uncle Tom's trail which takes you down a flight of stairs to some wonderful viewpoints.
+Most visitors stick to the short and steep Uncle Tom's trail, which takes you down a flight of stairs to some wonderful viewpoints.

 It was a year with a long winter and heavy snowfall, so you can expect the waterfall to look like this in June during most years.

 Not to be missed, this simply had to be the second item on my list of things to do in Yellowstone National Park.